 I am a Master Certified Integral Coach™ through Integral Coaching Canada.
 A more rigorous approach than most, this method:

 - is rooted in extensive research on human development

 - provides structured and systematic process for helping people develop

 - elicits a depth of insight and regard for the person being coached and

 - pays attention to the client’s whole self and whole life

 This powerful approach contributes more to my clients’ success than perhaps any other factor in my coaching.

 I believe that a leader’s real-life experience is the best classroom, so I use what’s already happening in clients’ lives as the ground for learning.
 I use models and methods that are both business-relevant and personally transformative.
 Thus, most of my clients make significant change that reaches beyond the workplace and “sticks” long past the coaching engagement.

-Stylistically, my clients say that I am direct, down-to-earth, kind and funny.
+Stylistically, my clients say that I am direct, down-to-earth, kind, funny and that I “get them.”